 This information should be noted BEFORE an application is lodged for registration of a new co-operative.

-A registered co-operative must keep (in terms of the Co-operatives Act, 2005) the following at its offices:
+A registered co-operative must keep (in terms of the Co-operatives Act, 2005 as amended) the following at its offices:

 - Its Constitution, including any amendments thereto.

 - The minutes of General Meetings in a Minute Book.